 - 1 ½ cups almond flour

-- ¼ teaspoon black pepper
+- ½ teaspoon EACH: sea salt and black pepper

-- 2 eggs
+- 2 large eggs

 - ¼ cup tapioca flour

-- 1 lb. chicken tenders or chicken breasts cut into strips
+- 1 lb chicken tenders (or chicken breasts cut into strips)

 - ⅓ cup honey

-- 4 cloves garlic (very finely minced)
+- 4 cloves garlic (finely minced)